monarchwadia/folkwise.io/src/posts/2022-05-09-code-that-makes-money-stinks.md

 username: 'monarchwadia'
 ---

-&nbsp;&nbsp;Complaining about code quality is easy.
+Complaining about code quality is easy.
 Writing code that turns a profit is infinitely harder.

-&nbsp;&nbsp;Your instincts might tell you to clean up technical debt.
+Your instincts might tell you to clean up technical debt.
 Or you might want to write a feature, or fix a bug.

-&nbsp;&nbsp;But _should you do it?_ Is it worth the expense in terms of dollars?
+But _should you do it?_ Is it worth the expense in terms of dollars?
 Aesthetics, code quality, feature richness, even reliability are unimportant compared to the bottom line.

-&nbsp;&nbsp;Which is exactly why code that makes money stinks.
+Which is exactly why code that makes money stinks.
 Most of the time, it ain't worth fixing.

-&nbsp;&nbsp;Instead, choose simpler technology that's easier to manage.
+Instead, choose simpler technology that's easier to manage.
 Talk to your users.
 Get involved on the business side.
 Write less code.
 You're not just a coder, you're a problem solver.
 So solve problems with your whole skillset.
 Not just with your programming skills.

-&nbsp;&nbsp;You'll have more fun, write better code, build better products, and make more money.
+You'll have more fun, write better code, build better products, and make more money.